OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-03.md

 ## Micah 3:2

-> You who hate good and love evil,
+> You who detest goodness and embrace wickedness,
-> Who tear off their skin from them
+> Who strip away their skin
 > And their flesh from their bones,

 ## Micah 3:3